 - Accept the terms as long as the speaker can prove they can deliver as promised.
 In this case, the target must state what evidence will satisfy them.
 As soon as the proof is provided, the conflict is over, and the target cannot cannot escalate to violence in the Scene unless attacked.
-The Avatar(s), gain XP equivalent to a single-roll encounter, regardless of whether they are the speaker or the target. - Make a counter-offer similar to the original offer with some limited modification (e.g. if monetary, by adjusting the offer price by an amount of +/- 20%).
+The Avatar(s), gain XP equivalent to a single-roll encounter, regardless of whether they are the speaker or the target. - Make a counter-offer similar to the current offer with some limited modification (e.g. if monetary, by adjusting the offer price by an amount of +/- 20%).
 Any counter-offer requires an Offer Roll of its own.
-If the current offer is already a counteroffer, this option cannot be chosen. - Refuse the speaker's offer.
+If the current offer is already a counteroffer, this option cannot be chosen. - Make a final counter-offer similar to the current offer with some limited modification (e.g. if monetary, by adjusting the offer price by an amount of +/- 20%).
+If this option is chosen, the counteroffer is a take-it-or-leave-it proposition.
+No further Offer Rolls are needed, and no further offers will be entertained.
+Once the counter-offer is either accepted or rejected, the conflict is over. - Refuse the speaker's offer.
 The conflict is over unless the target escalates to violence.
 Further, the target sustains Voluntary Setback equal to 5 plus the speaker's Charisma (if positive) plus the roll's Margin.